okabe-j/aof2025/README.md

 dune test
 ```

-To generate verilog RTL, do:
+To generate verilog RTL, do: (You need to specify the day/part parameter in generate.ml to generate a specific design)
 ```
 dune build
 bin/generate.exe aof2025 > rtl/design_top.v